apache/iotdb/example/mqtt/README.md

     under the License.

 -->
-# IoTDB-Flink-Connector Example
+# IoTDB-MQTT-Broker Example

 ## Function
 ```
-The example is to show how to send data to a IoTDB server from a Flink job.
+The example is to show how to send data to IoTDB from a mqtt client.
 ```

 ## Usage

 * Launch the IoTDB server.
+* setup storage group `SET STORAGE GROUP TO root.sg` and create time timeseries `CREATE TIMESERIES root.sg.d1.s1 WITH DATATYPE=DOUBLE, ENCODING=PLAIN`.
-* Run `org.apache.iotdb.flink.FlinkIoTDBSink.java` to run the flink job on local mini cluster.
+* Run `org.apache.iotdb.mqtt.MQTTClient` to run the mqtt client and send events to server.

-# TsFile-Flink-Connector Example

-## Usage

-* Run `org.apache.iotdb.flink.FlinkTsFileBatchSource.java` to create a tsfile and read it via a flink DataSet job on local mini cluster.
-* Run `org.apache.iotdb.flink.FlinkTsFileStreamSource.java` to create a tsfile and read it via a flink DataStream job on local mini cluster.